Trenoxxious/NoxxLFG/README.md

 * Ragefire Chasm color changed slightly.
 * Blackrock Depths color changed slightly.
 * Blackrock Spire color changed slightly.
-* Yell and Say are now valid channels when NoxxLFG parses messages.
+* "Yell" and "Say" are now valid channels when NoxxLFG parses messages.
 This is extra and does not need to be added to the settings.
 This is a new-ish feature and will need some proper testing.
 * Various UI text updates for clarity.
 * Addition of valid parses for Nightmare Incursions.
 * Moonglade added as a travel location.